alex65ferrari/alex65ferrari/README.md

 Some of the projects I've been working on are:

 ### 🐶 [DoggoSium](https://github.com/alex65ferrari/DoggoSium)
 A Discord bot created specifically for my friend's server.
-Built with Discord.Js and a custom Backend server.
+Built with Discord.Js (and a custom Backend server).

 #### Other projects: